AkronWiT/ghastly-grinds/README.md

 // Add Menu Support
 add_theme_support('menus');
 ```
-- Edit `posts.php` and setup WordPress loop function for posts
+- Edit `index.php` and setup WordPress loop function for posts
 ```
 <?php if ( have_posts() ) : while ( have_posts() ) : the_post(); ?>
 <!-- Post 1 Markup goes here! -->